Our mission: Prevent cancer. Empower patients. Save lives.

 - Develop and advocate for legal and policy changes to improve cancer outcomes

 - Investigate and evaluate policies and programs for people with cancer

 We will maximise the impact of cancer research and cancer data.

 - Generate accessible high quality cancer data through the Victorian Cancer Registry and linkages with other datasets

 - Increase investment for research into cancers with a high mortality rate

 - Build a high quality cancer research resource through the Australian Breakthrough Cancer cohort study

 Where the money goes

-You can find out more about Cancer Council Victoria's work and how we make sustainable and tangible impact in the fight against cancer.
+You can find out more about Cancer Council Victoria's work and how we make a sustainable and tangible impact in the fight against cancer.